Capablanca: 2-Approximation Dominating Set Solver

 2. Run the script:

-utilizing the cover command provided by Capablanca's Library to execute the Boolean adjacency matrix capablanca\benchmarks\testMatrix1.txt.
-The file testMatrix1.txt represents the example described herein.
-We also support .xz, .lzma, .bz2, and .bzip2 compressed .txt files.
+utilizing the approx command provided by Capablanca's Library to execute the Boolean adjacency matrix capablanca\benchmarks\testMatrix1.
+The file testMatrix1 represents the example described herein.
+We also support .xz, .lzma, .bz2, and .bzip2 compressed text files.

 Example Output:

-cover -i ./benchmarks/testMatrix2.txt -c
+approx -i ./benchmarks/testMatrix2 -c

 Output: